 “One of the hardest things was learning that I was worth recovery.” ~ Demi Lovato

 The Fort Worth Recovery umbrella covers medically supervised detox, as well as residential programs for men and women alike.
 Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Eye Movement Desensitization and Reprocessing Therapy (EMDR), Somatic Experiencing, and Motivational Interviewing.
-For more information or to start your healing journey, please fill out a contact request form, and one of our recovery experts will connect with you shortly.
+For more information or to start your healing journey, please fill out a contact request form or call 844.332.1807, and one of our recovery experts will connect with you shortly.